-Next the analysts narrowed in on progress against the planned actions which at least might have been generated by the deal process.
-In 2013, 92% of signatories reported on their progress against their plane falling to 75% the following year In already signed up to a core commitment to "foster a culture of responsible drinking which will help people drink within guidelines".
+The evidence reviews considered by the researchers generally agreed that effectively reducing consumption (and thereby harm) requires comprehensive policies which alter the market environment, including banning alcohol advertising and making alcohol more expensive and less available.
+Many of these most effective strategies were not consistently reflected in the proposed actions to implement the Responsibility Deal's alcohol pledges.
+Most actions were of the type seen by the reviews as probably ineffective or backed by no, poor or inconclusive evidence.
+The exceptions were reducing the availability of alcohol to young people by enforcing a minimum purchasing age, and laws to restrict marketing of alcoholic beverages.
+More of the proposed actions were judged effective or probably effective in improving consumers' knowledge and awareness, oven if this did not mean they would reduce people drinking above the guidelines, we have already signed up to a core commitment to "foster a culture of responsible drinking which will help people drink within guidelines".
 To support this we will remove 1bn units of alcohol sold annually from the market by Dec 2015 principally through improving consumer choice of lower alcohol products. (b) To support our pledge to remove a billion units of alcohol sold annually from the market, we will carry out a review of the alcohol content and container sizes of all alcohol products in our portfolio.
 By December 2014 we will not produce or sell any carbonated product with more than (4) units of alcohol in a single-serve can.